Kate Bosworth: Initial success

 Bosworth's breakthrough role came in the 2002 surfing film Blue Crush.
-She prepared for the role by working with two trainers seven hours a day for months, adding 15 pounds of muscle to her frame.
-In his review of the film, Rolling Stone's Peter Travers wrote, "Bosworth is a star in the making, but even she can't outshine the surfing footage, which is flat-out spectacular."
+She prepared for the role by working with two trainers seven hours a day for months, adding 15 lb of muscle to her frame.
+In his review of the film, Rolling Stone Peter Travers wrote, "Bosworth is a star in the making, but even she can't outshine the surfing footage, which is flat-out spectacular."
 The film received positive reviews and grossed $40 million at the United States box office.
-Bosworth then took on the lead role in the low-budget Wonderland (2003) opposite Val Kilmer.
+In 2003, Bosworth took on the lead role in the low-budget Wonderland.
 She played the teenage girlfriend of porn star John Holmes.

-In 2004, she played the lead role in romantic comedy Win a Date with Tad Hamilton!, opposite Topher Grace.
+In 2004, Bosworth played the lead role in romantic comedy Win a Date with Tad Hamilton!, opposite Topher Grace.
 It was critically and financially unsuccessful.
-Also in 2004, she portrayed actress Sandra Dee in Beyond the Sea.
+Also that year, she portrayed actress Sandra Dee in Beyond the Sea.
 Reviews were mixed, and it was a box office failure, though Bosworth's performance received critical acclaim.
-The next year, she portrayed Chali, a Hare Krishna, in the film adaptation of Myla Goldberg's novel Bee Season (2005), about a dysfunctional Jewish family.
+In 2005, she portrayed Chali, a Hare Krishna, in the film adaptation of Myla Goldberg's novel Bee Season about a dysfunctional Jewish family.